ajs17/memills/content/people/mills-edward-hallock-1819-family/features/corfu-eh-mills-co.md

 weight: 6
 ---

-The family moved to Corfu NY in the early 1860's where Edward, along with partners Charles Pine and James Hillyer, would start E. H. Mills & Co. "cash store" offering general merchandise and dry goods.
-Horace would clerk in the store for his father, and eventually commit suicide.
-Mary Ann was a member of First Presbyterian Church of Corfu.
+The family moves to Corfu NY in the early 1860's where Edward, along with partners Charles Pine and James Hillyer, starts E. H. Mills & Co. "cash store" offering general merchandise and dry goods.
+Horace clerks in the store for his father, and eventually commits suicide.
+Mary Ann is a member of First Presbyterian Church of Corfu.

 <!--more-->